uchiafarmer/chia-tools/README.md

 * Run the script as-is with `./plotfilter.sh -t /path/to/plots`
 * Or install it with `./install.sh`
    * Then use it as an installed program: `plotfilter`
-   * This allows you to change to the desired directory and run the script in place.
+   * This allows you to change to the desired directory and run the script in-place.